nuxt-community/auth-module/docs/schemes/refresh.md

 ### `expiresIn`

-This is the token expiration date.
+This is the token expiration time, in **milliseconds**.
+We will use this value to automatically generate the expiration date if we couldn't decode the token.

 `expiresIn` can be used to specify which field of the response JSON to be used for value.
 It can be `false` to directly use API response or being more complicated like `auth.expires_in`

-### `createdAt`
+### `issuedAt`

-`createdAt` can be used to specify which field of the response JSON to be used for value.
+`issuedAt` can be used to specify which field of the response JSON to be used for value.
 It can be `false` to directly use API response or being more complicated like `auth.created_at`

-This option is for systems that passes the token creation date in the response.
-By default we automatically generate the creation date if you don't use this.
+By default we try to decode the token, if we couldn't decode the token we will automatically generate the issue date if `issuedAt` is not defined.

+### `expiresAt`

+`expiresAt` can be used to specify which field of the response JSON to be used for value.
+It can be `false` to directly use API response or being more complicated like `auth.created_at`

+By default we try to decode the token, if we couldn't decode the token we will automatically generate the expiration date using the [expiresIn](#expiresin) and [issuedAt](#issuedat) values if `expiresAt` is not defined.

 ### `refreshToken`